Siol nan Gaidheal

-Siol nan Gaidheal (/gd/, meaning "Seed of the Gaels") is a minor Scottish ultranationalist and ethnic nationalist group which describes itself as a "cultural and fraternal organisation".
+Siol nan Gaidheal or Sìol nan Gàidheal (/gd/, meaning "Seed of the Gaels") is a Scottish ultranationalist and ethnic nationalist group which describes itself as a "cultural and fraternal organisation".

 The first incarnation of the group was founded by Tom Moore in 1978, though it became defunct twice and was re-established by Jackie Stokes in 1987 and again in 1997.

-Though the group publicly disavows politics, SnG has been variously described by commentators as anywhere from "traditionalist" to "crypto-fascist" or "proto-fascist".
-Members of the group have been banned from membership of the mainstream nationalist Scottish National Party since 1982.
+The group has been variously described by commentators as anywhere from "traditionalist" to "crypto-fascist" or "proto-fascist".
+Members of the group have been banned from membership of the mainstream nationalist Scottish National Party (SNP) since 1982.